 Do-It-Yourself Post & Beam Building Kits Farm Show Magazine

 Do-it-yourself kit-home manufacturer, Shelter-Kit, Inc., has launched a Green Home Kit that will allow customers the ability to be a part of a certified home project from the National Association of Home Builders’ (NAHB) National Green Building Certification Program (NGBP).
-The Tilton, NH, based kit-home company creates homes, barns and garages that anyone can build their own home.
+The Tilton, NH, based kit-home company creates homes, barns and garages that anyone can build their own home. *Since this article first printed, Shelter-Kit® offices have relocated to Warner, New Hampshire.

 Shelter-Kit’s DIY Barns Deliver Quality & Simplicity Bridle & Bit

 You’ve heard of Ikea before, I’m sure… where not-so-handy folks can and do successfully build DIY-furniture.
-Well, Shelter-Kit takes this DIY concept to the next level.
+Well, Shelter-Kit® takes this DIY concept to the next level.
 The NH based kit-home company creates barns, garages and even homes, all of which are engineered to exacting quality and precision specifications so that anyone (including you) can in fact, build their own structure.

 1 East Main Street - P.O.
 Box 111 - Warner, NH 03278 Email: email@example.com Phone: (603) 456-3801